SurwaseAbhishek/SurwaseAbhishek/README.md

 # 👋 Hi Developers!

-I’m a passionate **Java Full Stack Developer** with expertise in **High-Level and Low-Level Design (HLD/LLD)**, design patterns, and strong problem-solving abilities.
+I’m a passionate **Java Backend Developer** with expertise in **High-Level and Low-Level Design (HLD/LLD)**, design patterns, and strong problem-solving abilities.
-Along with my development skills, I have also been active in **competitive programming**, securing impressive positions in various competitions.
+Along with my development skills, I have also been active in **competitive programming**.

 ---